-We intend to make regular quarterly cash distributions, payable monthly, in compliance with RIC requirements and consistent with the goal of maintaining distribution stability and satisfying the Company's capital and liquidity needs.
+We intend to make regular quarterly distributions in compliance with RIC requirements and consistent with the goal of maintaining distribution stability and satisfying the Company's capital and liquidity needs.
 See "Distribution Policy" and "Risk Factors - Our cash distributions to stockholders may change and a portion of our distributions to stockholders may be a return of capital."